GeorgeLucas217/Geospatial-Foundation-Models-Improve-Atoll-Island-Ecosystem-Mapping...---Lucas-et-al.-2026-/README.md

 This code takes the study sites extracted in the previous step and generates training points ready for annotation.
 These points are split 60:40 between land and water, which is achieved by calculating the Normalised Difference Water Index using Sentinel-2 satellite imagery.

 ### 3 - Validation Points Parts 1 and 2 - Google Earth Engine:
 This code generates training points that are ready for annotation.
 The land/water split is applied again here, but further calculations are done to try to represent all ecosystem types.
-The code is split into two parts due to its large computing requirements.
+Here, a preliminary set of annotated training points are used to run an ecosystem classification map using AlphaEarth Foundations.
+This preliminary dataset can be found as the Google Earth Engine asset 'preliminaryAnnotatedTrainingPoints' The code is split into two parts due to its large computing requirements.

 ### 4 - Annotating Training and Validation Points:
 This step can be conducted in QGIS, ArcGIS, OlmoEarth or any other software that allows you to annotate spatial point data.
-The annotated points used in this study are available as a Google Earth Engine asset.
+The annotated points used in this study are available as the Google Earth Engine assets 'annotatedTrainingPoints' and 'annotatedValidationPoints'.

 ### 5 - Running Models and Displaying Classification Maps - Google Earth Engine:
 This code takes the annotated training points and runs Random Forest classification models over AlphaEarth Foundations and Sentinel-2 imagery, then displays these side by side.
 A confusion matrix (necessary for per-class accuracy analysis) and probability values (necessary for the confidence analysis) are also generated in this code.